-The Adult Basic Skills program offers day and evening classes in Adult Basic Education (ABE), English as a Second Language (ESL) and GED preparation.
-Goals include offering basic skills and literacy programs that enhance career, educational and personal opportunities for individuals.
-The program offers math, reading, and writing skills development for a GED, college admission, and/or career changes.
-The curriculum is based on the Washington State Learning Standards, and works within the framework of Equipped for the Future (EFF).
+The Adult Basic Skills program offers day and evening classes in Adult Basic Education, English as a Second Language and high school credential testing preparation.
+Classes offered enhance career, educational and personal opportunities for individuals.
+The program offers math, reading, and writing skills development for high school completion credentials , college admission, and/or career changes.
+The curriculum is based on the Washington State Learning Standards.
+Students are placed in classes based on their current skill level.

 The program has a mandatory new student class, Tools for Success, which provides skills assessment and goal setting to promote a successful learning experience.
-New student classes are scheduled throughout the quarter and serve students on a first come, first served basis.
+New student classes are scheduled throughout the quarter and serve students on a first-come, first-served basis.
 More information is available in Building 37 or call (253) 589-5702 for more details.
-There is a \$25.00 program fee for each student enrolled in the ABE, GED and ESL classes per quarter.
+There is a \$25 program fee for each student enrolled in the ABE, GED and ESL classes per quarter.